 After you've been contributing to the Kubernetes documentation for a while, you

-may have ideas for improvement to the style guide, the toolchain used to build
+, the Content Guide, the toolchain used to build

 the documentation, the website style, the processes for reviewing and merging

 pull requests, or other aspects of the documentation.
 For maximum transparency,

 these types of proposals need to be discussed in a SIG Docs meeting or on the